kemopq/ansible_collection_virtual_resources/README.md

 # kemopq.virtual_resources collection
-Collection for creating virtual resources (virtual machines, networks, volumes) on different virtualization platforms (Currently only libvirt is supported).
+Collection for creating virtual resources (virtual machines, networks, volumes) on different virtualization platforms (currently only libvirt is supported).
 For virtual machines type and number of instances are defined.
-Those number of VMs are created with names:
+VMs are created with names:
 _<vm_type>-node1, <vm_type>-node2, ..._
 Each VM can have several network interfaces and volumes attached.
 Image can be provided for boot volume (currently only ubuntu18.04 is supported).
 VM can also boot from network interface (pxe or uefi boot is possible - ovfm package should be installed on main host for uefi boot).

 ### Installing collection